jarmokivekas/tuamk-thesis/doc/main.md

 Sensing applications can be either generalized or designed for a specific type of transmission, in order to monitor the use of particular of a radio system.
 Energy detection, autocorrelation, and correlation distance based system are generalized techniques for determining occupancy.
 A system-specific monitoring application may be able to provide more useful information about the use of a spectral band compared to a general solution by demodulating and decoding signals in order to determine eg. how many timeslots are used in a time-domain multiplexed communications network.
 Having free timeslots available means, that while the band is technically occupied, there is still additional throughput capacity available in the network.\cite{hoyhtya16}

 ## Software Defined Radio

-A software defined radio peripheral is in simple terms a fast ADC that's attached to an antenna.
-SDR platforms are used to digitize a section of the radio spectrum which is then either processed in real-time, or it can be written to non-volatile storage and processing of data can happen at a later stage.
+An ideal software-defined radio peripheral is in simple terms a fast analog-to-digital converter (ADC) that's attached to an antenna.
+SDR peripherals are used to digitize a band of the radio spectrum which is then either processed in real-time, or it can be written to non-volatile storage and processing of data can happen at a later stage.

 In an ideal SDR solution, the antenna would be essentially connected directly to the ADC.
-However, in actual applications, it is usually necessary to implement a radio front end.
-Typical parts of such a front end include a band select filter, a low-noise amplifier (LNA), and a mixing stage.\cite{raman15}
+However, in actual applications, it is usually necessary to implement an RF front-end.
+Typical parts of such a front-end include a band select filter, a low-noise amplifier (LNA), and a mixing stage.
+The signal conditioning done by the front-end is needed to shift the wanted signals to lower frequencies so that they are within the maximum bandwidth limit of the ADC.\cite{raman15}

 \clearpage